 Find out more about the innovation from Münsterland on this page.

-With an annual production of around 46,100 trailers and around 5,700 employees, Schmitz Cargobull AG is Europe's leading manufacturer of semi-trailers, trailers and motor vehicle bodies for temperature-controlled freight, general cargo and bulk goods.
-From the Münsterland region, the company developed a comprehensive brand strategy at an early stage and consistently set quality standards at all levels: from research and development to production and service contracts to trailer telematics, financing, spare parts supply and used vehicle trading.
+Schmitz Cargobull AG from Altenberge is Europe's leading manufacturer of semi-trailers, trailers and motor vehicle bodies for temperature-controlled freight, general cargo and bulk goods, with an annual production of around 61,000 trailers and around 6,900 employees.
+From the Münsterland region, the company developed a comprehensive brand strategy at an early stage and consistently set quality standards at all levels: from research and development, production and service contracts to trailer telematics, financing, spare parts supply and used vehicle trading.

 The logistics sector is booming, with more trucks on Germany's roads every year.
 In 2018 alone, more than 250 million load journeys took place in Germany with large trucks and tractor-trailers.
 With several billion kilometres travelled per year, trucks thus account for a large share ofCO2 emissions in the transport sector.
 It is therefore all the more important that large trucks save diesel and thusCO2.
 The Münsterland-based company Schmitz Cargobull, manufacturer of semi-trailers and trailers, has therefore been looking for ways to make this possible.
 Schmitz Cargobull's goal: to offer customers a flexible vehicle solution that can be easily adapted to the required load volume.